 FRIENDS OF THE MUSEUM

-Neonworks of Cincinnati is a neon sign shop that creates custom signs for commercial and residential use, right inside of our building!
-Come watch one of the skilled craftsman create or repair neon signs while taking a walk through.
+Neonworks of Cincinnati is Cincinnati's only full-time neon sign shop, that creates custom signs for commercial and residential use, right inside of our building!
+Come watch one of the skilled craftsman create or repair neon signs during one of our weekday tours.
 It's one of the few crafts that can't be replicated with automation!
 Interested in getting a custom sign for commercial or residential use?
 They do that, too!
 Contact them at 513-771-8559 to find out more.
 Our weekday guided tours typically end with a demonstration from Neonworks!

 Browse the museum’s full archive, see the newest pieces and see what’s on our wish list.
 Coming Soon!